-How Often Should I Practice Yoga to Lose Weight?
+How Often Should You Practice Yoga for Weight Loss?

 To see results, the important thing is perseverance and discipline.
-All physical activities require a minimum daily or weekly commitment in order for the body to change and the person to begin to look and feel better.
-Yoga is not the exception; it also requires perseverance and effort.
+All physical activities require a minimum daily or weekly commitment in order for the body to change and to begin to look and feel better.
+Yoga is no exception and requires perseverance and effort.

 With this posture, the body burns fat more quickly, especially in the abdominal area.
 It also helps tone your thighs, buttocks and strengthen your back.

 When you perform this asana, you work on your body’s balance and improve your posture.
 You’ll feel most of the work in your legs.
 After all, this exercise slims and strengthen them.
 Other muscles this position strengthens are the abdominal muscles.